weikailin/cs6222/3-prg.md

 - Chosen ciphertext attack, CCA2:
   This is just like a CCA1 attack except that the adversary also has access to decryption oracle *after* selecting the messages.
   It is not allowed to decrypt the challenge ciphertext however.
-[Rackoff and Simon]
+[See Rackoff and Simon, Crypto 1992.](https://link.springer.com/chapter/10.1007/3-540-46766-1_35)

 We formalize CPA-security next (but leave CCA1/CCA2 later in authentication).